Thakurli railway station

-Thakurli is a railway station on the Central line of the Mumbai Suburban Railway network, serving the city of Thakurli.
+Thakurli (station code: THK) is a railway station on the Central line of the Mumbai Suburban Railway network of the Central Railway.
+It serves the city of Thakurli.
 Thakurli is at a distance of 49 km from the Mumbai CST station.

+In March 2016, it was announced that India's first elevated train terminus for long-distance trains would come up at Thakurli station at a cost of Rs.1,250 crore.